hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_3_19
+### CCS23 | Uncle Maker: (Time)Stamping Out The Competition in Ethereum
+* Motivation: The authors focus on the security of Poof of Work (POW) mechanism of Ethereum.
+* Background: The tip of the blockchain can be determined by difficulty, and difficulty can be determined by timestamp.
+* Idea: The adversary miner manipulate the timestmap of block to decrease the difficulty of the fork chain.
+The fork chain with higher difficulty mined by adversary will be the tip of current chain, and make more profits for the adversary miner.
+* Obervation: The authors uncover F2pool adopting such attack to gain about 3 million USD from March 8th 2021 to September 15th 2022.
+* Mitigation: The authors proposes two mitigations, including increasing the minimal difficulty and reject competing chains more aggressively.

 # 24_3_6
 ### IMC22 | SADPonzi: Detecting and Characterizing Ponzi Schemes in Ethereum Smart Contracts
 * Motivation: The authors concentrate on analyzing and identifying Ponzi scams of smart contracts on Ethereum.